• Charcoal Champ Chinese BBQ Review

 Bouillon Saint Martin – Caen

-The French just don’t do rushed dining.
-Even after you’re seated at a restaurant, no one will rush to take your order and it’s nothing to do with their service charge / no tipping culture.
+The French don’t do rushed dining.
+Once seated, no one at the restaurant will rush to take your order.
+You are in France eating out.
+This activity is a pleasurable pass time of pleasure, a celebration of gastronomical tradition, steeped in history.
+It’s nothing to do with their service charge / no tipping culture.

 Now, I know what you’re thinking.
 This isn’t proper French dining – it’s a Bouillon restaurant.
 They originated in Paris, more specifically with the first one opening in 1767 on Roue des Poulies and named after Monsieur Boulanger, commonly referred to as the 1765 Parisian soup vendor.